signalfx/lambda-ruby/README.md

 ## Step 2: Locate and set the ingest endpoint

 By default, this function wrapper will send data to the us0 realm.
 As a result, if you are not in us0 realm and you want to use the ingest endpoint directly, then you must explicitly set your realm.
-To set your realm, use a subdomain, such as ingest.us1.signalfx.com or ingest.eu0.signalfx.com.
+To set your realm, when configuring variables in next step, make sure to use a subdomain, such as ingest.us1.signalfx.com or ingest.eu0.signalfx.com.

 To locate your realm: